 Is the Term Sheet a Legally Binding Document?

-Before we dive into an example, one of the first things to know is the term sheet is not a legally binding contract.
+Before we dive into an example, term sheets are not a legally binding contracts.
 Joshua W. Bartlett, Special Counsel, McCarter & English, LLP, explained that, with the right language in place, the term sheet is not a binding contract.
 He recommended using the below statement to protect both the entrepreneur and the investor parties from liability:

 The parties expressly agree that no binding obligations will be created until a document entitled “final agreement of purchase and sale” is executed with the requisite formality and delivered by both parties.